Yes, you read that correctly, waterfalls in Texas!

 Madrid Falls, Big Bend Ranch State Park

-Located on the property of Big Bend Ranch State Park, Madrid Falls is one of the tallest waterfalls in Texas, and actually the tallest waterfall in Texas open to the public.
+Located on the property of Big Bend Ranch State Park, Madrid Falls is one of the tallest waterfalls in Texas and the tallest waterfall in Texas open to the public.

-Madrid Falls is difficult to get to and does require a four-wheel-drive-vehicle.
-This ensure that Madrid Falls is one of the least visited waterfalls in Texas also.
+Madrid Falls is difficult to get to and requires a four-wheel-drive vehicle.
+This makes it one of the least visited waterfalls in Texas.

-If you are up for hiking to the falls, then you are rewarded with beautiful scenic overlooks of the falls.
+If you are up for hiking to the falls, you will be rewarded with beautiful scenic overlooks of them.

 Entrance fees to this park are $5 for visitors 13 and older.

-While you are in the Big Bend area, be sure to visit the small towns located here as well.
+While you are in the Big Bend area, be sure to visit the small towns nearby.
 These towns include Marfa, Alpine, and Terlingua!

 Pedernales Falls, Pedernales Falls State Park

-Another one of the popular Texas waterfalls is Pedernales Falls, found in Pedernales Falls State Park in Johnson City, Texas.
+Another popular Texas waterfall is Pedernales Falls, which is located in Pedernales Falls State Park in Johnson City, Texas.

 The falls at Pedernales Falls are not your typical tall waterfalls.
 Instead, these Texas waterfalls are spread across the river.

-As the Pedernales River cascades over the limestone rocks, it creates a beautiful waterfall that also forms natural pools.
-These pool are loved by fishermen as the are home to many species of fish.
+The Pedernales River cascades over the limestone rocks, creating a beautiful waterfall that forms natural pools.
+Fishermen love these pools, as they are home to many species of fish.

 Getting to Pedernales Falls is an easy .5-mile hike on the Twin Falls Nature Trail.

-While you aren’t allowed to swim directly in the falls, Pedernales Falls State Park does allow swimming and tubing on certain areas of the river.
-There are also several hiking trails available to explore.
+While you aren’t allowed to swim directly in the falls, Pedernales Falls State Park does allow swimming and tubing in certain areas of the river.
+Several hiking trails are also available to explore.

 Pro Tip: Pedernales Falls and the Pedernales River are prone to flash flooding.
-Be sure to heed all warning related to this during your visit.
+Be sure to heed all warnings during your visit.

 Read Next: Dallas Date Ideas: 60 Fun and Unique Choices